ToobaRani01/Trancripted_call/README.md

 - `static/` — frontend CSS and JS
 - `templates/index.html` — UI template

-## 📦 Dependencies

-- Flask
-- Flask-SocketIO
-- Flask-SQLAlchemy
-- python-dotenv

-## Notes

-- No external AI key is required.
-- The app uses browser speech recognition for transcription.

----

 **Built with ❤️ using Flask, WebRTC, and llm transcript summarization**